How to Apply

 - Unemployment or worker’s compensation

-You may automatically be income eligible if you or certain family members participate in Medicaid, Temporary Assistance for Needy Families (TANF) or Food Stamps (SNAP).
+You may automatically be income eligible if you or certain family members participate in Medicaid, Temporary Assistance for Needy Families (TANF) or Supplemental Nutrition Assistance Program (SNAP).

 - Proof of eligibility is needed: